 The architect rearranged the sequence of alternating split levels, resulting in significant elevation differences.
 On the north side of the house, a light court (1.2 m wide, 5.5 m maximum height) is provided, and the number of other openings was kept to a minimum in order to create a contrast between light and dark in a “void” spreading throughout the house like an amoeba.

 A stairway runs up through the void space, creating a three-dimensional composition that evokes a narrative experienced through the body through contrasts of high/low and light/dark.

-According to the designers’ concept, during the COVID-19 pandemic, manga artists’ lifestyles changed dramatically.
-Since online production has become the norm for manga creation, we no longer see assistants congregating at an artist’s atelier.
+According to the designers’ concept, during the COVID-19 pandemic, artists’ lifestyles changed dramatically.
+Since online production has become the norm for creation, we no longer see assistants congregating at an artist’s atelier.
 Alternatively, their private residences have become meeting places as well as studios for interviews and accommodating the press.

-The work of a contemporary manga artist could be divided into three stages: 1.
+The work of a contemporary artist could be divided into three stages: 1.
 Creation (enclosed and secluded), 2.
 Meetings (partially opened to others), and 3.
 Giving interviews (opening to the public), and the shades of public/private required in each stage varies.